Kotka: Sports

 The local football team is KTP.
 Founded in 1927, KTP has long, and successful football history.
 KTP won the Finnish football championship in 1951 and 1952, and Finnish Cup 4 times, in years 1958, 1961, 1967, and 1980.
-Currently the club plays in the Finnish second league Ykkönen.
+Currently the club plays in the highest Finnish league Veikkausliiga.

-KTP-Basket plays in Korisliiga.
+Kotka has long been known as one of Finland's basketball cities; KTP-Basket plays in Korisliiga.

 There is also rugby club Griffins RFC.